chadvt/SampleDellProject/README.md

 docker tag lamp-stack aws_account_id.dkr.ecr.us-east-1.amazonaws.com/lamp-stack Run the aws ecr get-login --no-include-email command to get the docker login authentication command string for your registry.

-Note
+>Note:
+>

-The get-login command is available in the AWS CLI starting with version 1.9.15; however, we recommend version 1.11.91 or later for recent versions of Docker (17.06 or later).
+>The get-login command is available in the AWS CLI starting with version 1.9.15; however, we recommend version 1.11.91 or later for >recent versions of Docker (17.06 or later).
 You can check your AWS CLI version with the aws --version command.
-If you are using Docker version 17.06 or later, include the --no-include-email option after get-login.
-If you receive an Unknown options: --no-include-email error, install the latest version of the AWS CLI.
-For more information, see Installing the AWS Command Line Interface in the AWS Command Line Interface User Guide.
+If you are using Docker >version 17.06 or later, include the --no-include-email option after get-login.
+If you receive an Unknown options: --no-include-email >error, install the latest version of the AWS CLI.
+For more information, see Installing the AWS Command Line Interface in the AWS >Command Line Interface User Guide.

 aws ecr get-login --no-include-email
 Run the docker login command that was returned in the previous step.
 This command provides an authorization token that is valid for 12 hours.